 Chemistry exams will emphasize factual knowledge and assess the achievement of the Learning Outcomes.
-Short answer, essay questions, diagrams and multiple-choice questions may be used.
-Exams focus on what happens in class as supplemented and amplified by the readings and notes.
-Exam structure is currently all multiple choice but may vary depending on needs that arise.
-All lecture exams are currently multiple choice and will be administered in-person.
+Short answer, essay questions, diagrams and multiple choice, and verbal response questions may be used.
+Exams focus on what happens in class as supplemented and amplified by the readings.

 Assignments and exams may be given in class or online via d2L/eLearn.
 For those administered online through d2L/eLearn, students may be required to use a virtual proctoring program like Respondus Lockdown Browser with Monitor.
-Virtual proctoring programs will require a compatible device, microphone, and webcam.
-In the event that the student does not use the specified requirements for the entire assignment or exam is not completely proctored, this could result in a grade of zero "0" for the assignment or exam.
 Students will be provided specific testing procedure and assignment completion information directly from the instructor.